 - Microphones (Mics) by Pickup Pattern

 - Microphones (Mics) by Purpose

 - Types of Microphone for Gaming Conclusion

 Microphones (Mics) by Type

-Diaphragm is considered large when it measures 1 inch or more in diameter.
-It’s considered small when the diameter is less than a half inch.
+The diaphragm is considered large when it measures 1 inch or more in diameter.
+It’s considered small when the diameter is less than a half-inch.
 By the way, you’ll come across these terms a lot during your search for a condenser mic.

 How do they differ?

 Large-diaphragm mics actually came onto the scene first.
 To this day, they are still among people’s favorites because these mics are known for capturing acoustic energy very well.
 They also tend to sound less noisy compared to others, but all these properties don’t necessarily make large-diaphragm mics the superior type.